 You will be getting a lot of calls from insurance companies or insurance adjusters trying to throw you a low settlement offer.
 There is no need to feel pressurized into accepting any first offers that come your way.
 Get in touch with our expert Uber accident attorney for legal help.

 The insurance coverage depends on whether the Uber driver:

-Uber treats its drivers as contractors and not full-time employees, which affects the insurance coverage.
+Uber treats its drivers as contractors, not full-time employees, affecting insurance coverage.
 The company does not pay for any damages by the Uber drivers if the drivers are offline on the Uber app.
 In such circumstances, any damages will get covered by the driver’s personal car insurance.

 After looking at such high insurance coverages, many may find it to be quite generous.
 However, Uber has a history of delaying or denying claims for Uber accidents.
-If you’re in an Uber car accident, don’t waste time and contact our qualified personal injury lawyer immediately for legal advice.
+If you’re in an Uber car accident, don’t waste time; contact our qualified personal injury lawyer immediately for legal advice.

 The 2019 California Assembly Bill 5 clears all the doubts associated with ridesharing companies by focusing on the safety of the drivers and the passengers, throwing Uber into unchartered legal territories.
 Since the bill is relatively recent, consulting with our expert Uber accident lawyer can help evaluate your case and determine eligibility for compensation.